PowerBi-Projects/ServiceNow/README.md

 ## Functionality
-This message is because the template was create in Power BI Desktop for Report Server, but it can be used in either RS or Service.
+This message is because the template was created in [Power BI Desktop for Report Server](https://powerbi.microsoft.com/en-au/report-server/), but it can be used in either RS or Service.
 <h1 align="left">
   <img src="ReadMe/message.PNG" />
 </h1>